-- An Institutional Application with a letter of your transfer interest to the UCCSoM.
-The application must be submitted no later than April 1st. - 2.
-One (1) official transcript from each college/university attended, to be sent directly to our Admissions Office.
-Evidence of all requirements for admission to first year (see general requirements). - 3.
-One (1) official transcript from Medical School attended, to be sent directly to our Admissions Office. - 4.
-A minimum of two (2) letters from faculty members of your School of Medicine. - 5.
-All applicants must have passed Step I of the U.S. Medical Licensing Examination and should submit the official results with their application. - 6.
-A letter of evaluation from the Dean of the School of Medicine currently being attended.
-The Dean's letter must acknowledge that the applicant has requested to transfer and must certify the applicant's current academic status. - 7.
-Payment of a nonrefundable application fee of \$100.00 as established by our institution.
-Payments must be in the form of a money order addressed to the Universidad Central del Caribe and sent directly to our Collection Office.
-No personal check, credit card or ATM are acceptable. - 8.
-A Criminal Background Check (CBC) is required. - 9.
+- 1. An Institutional Application with a letter of intention indicating your interest to be considered in UCCSoM as a transfer student. - 2.
+The application must be submitted no later than April 1st. - 3.
+Official transcript from each college/university attended for all undergraduate and graduate studies.
+Also required the basis academic index (GPA/SGPA) and the premedical courses according to the minimum required in semester's hours (please see the list in admissions requirements). - 4.
+Official transcript from Medical School attended. - 5.
+A minimum of two (2) letters from faculty members of your School of Medicine. - 6.
+All applicants must have passed Step I of the U.S. Medical Licensing Examination with a minimum score of 215 or above and must submit the official result with their application.

+- 7. A letter of evaluation from the Dean of the School of Medicine currently being attended.
+The Dean's letter must acknowledge that the applicant has requested to transfer and must certify the applicant's current academic status. - 8.
+Payment of a nonrefundable application fee of \$200.00 as established by our institution. - 9.
+Payments must be in the form of a money order addressed to the Universidad Central del Caribe.
+ATM will be accepted only without a credit card logo.
+No personal check, or credit card are acceptable. - 10.
+A Criminal Background Check (CBC) is required (issued less than six month). - 11.
 The interview is in person and by invitation only.
 Official identification must be required (valid driver's license or passport).